wwang487/RipOperation/README.md

 !['./LOCKS_Site.jpg'](https://github.com/wwang487/RipOperation/blob/main/LOCKS_Site.jpg)

+## Refined Cascade R-CNN Detection Framework
-The detection of flash rips is conducted by Refined Cascade R-CNN,
+The detection of flash rips is conducted by Refined Cascade R-CNN, first, trained the manually marked dataset (the bounding rectangular of flash rip object vs background) using mmDetection provided by openmmLab, then inference the new-incoming images using the best performed Cascade R-CNN model, the Cascade structure is set with IOU of 0.45, 0.55, 0.65.

+run the post-detection refinement, as illustrated in https://github.com/wwang487/RefinedCascadeRCNN.
+The output would include the flash rip box position, and the probability.

 ## Contributor
 Wei Wang, University of Wisconsin-Madison